nexthink-community/nxPortalReports/README.md

 - Run the install script: `$ sudo ./install-centos.sh`
 - Install the rpm: `$ sudo rpm -Uvh nxPortalReports-3-1.x86_64.rpm`

+Note: recommended to install on Nexthink appliance.
+For other linux distributions contact me.

 ## Usage

 - The server runs by default on port 5000